OathPros/COMP3/source/guidelines/app-naming.rst

 * Be related to the app’s domain (for example: Celluloid for a video app)
 * Be short (less than 15 characters).
 * Be easy to pronounce.
-* Make it easy to come up with a good icon (e.g. by referencing a physical object that could be used as the icon).
+* Be easily paired with a good app icon, such as by referencing a physical object.
 * Use :ref:`header capitalization<header-capitalization>` (for example: Icon Preview instead of iconPreview).

-A good name should avoid:
+Likewise, a good name should avoid:

 * Using trademarks or names of other projects (for example: GNOME Instant Video).
 * Having a “G” prefix (for example: GMusic).